MechanicalRock/mechanicalrock.github.io/_posts/2019-08-12-what-the-cluster.markdown

 * Snowflake is a data warehouse built for the cloud that can handle structured and semi-structured data.
 Snowflake supports an unlimited number of simultaneous users so multiple groups of users can access data at the same time with no performance degradation.
 * Snowflake is a zero-management data warehouse-as-a-service.
-* Snowflake deals with all the parts of setting up a data warehouse solution so you don’t have to; you get to play with all the bells and whistles to tune snowflake into your ideal data warehouse solution.
+* Snowflake deals with all the parts of setting up a data warehouse solution so you don’t have to; you get to play with all the bells and whistles to tune Snowflake into your ideal data warehouse solution.
 * Snowflake deals with all the management and setting up of your data warehouse so you can focus on the processes you care about.
 * Snowflake comes with a fail safe which stores your historical data.
 This is non configurable and only accessible by contacting Snowflake support.
 Snowflake will take a copy of all your tables and views then store them for seven days and is only to be used to retrieve data in a case of damage or system failure.
 You get a seven day fail safe as default and this feature can’t be turned off.
-* You can share your tables and materialized views with consumers who do not have a snowflake account by using reader accounts.
+* You can share your tables and materialized views with consumers who do not have a Snowflake account by using reader accounts.

 One of the reoccurring themes was clusters.
 Snowflake uses the term cluster a lot!